bentoml/BentoML/docs/source/concepts/service.rst

     def classify(input_series: pd.DataFrame) -> pd.DataFrame:
         ...

+For more information, see :ref:`reference/api_io_descriptors:Tabular Data with Pandas`.

 JSON
 ~~~~

-The data type of a JSON IO descriptor can be specified through a Pydantic model.
-By setting
+The ``JSON`` IO descriptor is used for handling structured data in JSON format.
+You can specify its data type through a Pydantic model, which validates the input.

-a pydantic model, the IO descriptor will validate the input based on the specified pydantic
-model and return.
-To learn more, see IO descrptor reference for
-:ref:`reference/api_io_descriptors:Structured Data with JSON`.
-We also provide
-:examples:`an example project <pydantic_validation>` using Pydantic for request validation.
+In the following example, the Service uses a Pydantic model that defines the expected structure of the input data.
+It represents the features of an iris flower,
+including sepal length, sepal width, petal length, and petal width, all of which are floating-point numbers.
+The output is also in JSON format,
+specifically a dictionary with a key ``predictions`` that contains the results from the model.

 .. code-block:: python